- Sleep Aids

 In recent years, ‘bed in a box’ mattress brands have taken the sleep industry by storm.
 These companies primarily sell their products online and typically price their beds lower than models sold by companies with brick-and-mortar stores.
 The majority of ‘bed in a box’ brands also offer free shipping for customers in the U.S., but in most cases this gratuity is not extended to shoppers across the border in Canada.

 Buying a mattress is a step-by-step process no matter where you live.
-In Canada, customers should complete the following steps when shopping for a new mattress and comparing different products:
+In Canada, customers should complete the following four steps when shopping for a new mattress and comparing different models.